 This isn’t perfect, though.
 Mine seems to think I went biking to the grocery store a few days ago, even though I don’t own a bike.

 This is a simple one, but it’s a game-changer for one-handed usage.
-Want to zoom in?
-Double-tap the screen quickly—but hold your finger on the screen after the second tap, then drag it down.
-To zoom out, do the same thing but drag up.
+Next time you want to zoom in, just double-tap the screen quickly.
+Hold your finger on the screen after the second tap, then drag it down.
+To zoom out, do the same procedure, but drag up.

 If you’ve ever fumbled with your phone attempting to do a one-handed pinch-to-zoom, this should help you in the future.